The moths came when you left.

 If I open the door, I think they will fly away.
 If I open the door, I think my memories will fly away, too.

-Someday, you’ll come back to find me.
+Someday, you’ll come back to me.
 When you do, my memories will swarm you, nibble your clothes and skin and hair, and fill their fluttering wings with the blush of recollection and warmth from your blood.

 Don’t worry.
 It won’t hurt.
-It never hurts to fade.

 Just ask the moths.